Barbara Riddell (MBACP), Therapeutic Counsellor

-What can I expect from counselling?
-Counselling can help explain why we think and behave in the ways we do – often repeating patterns that don’t help us.
-A counsellor does not give advice, instead they help you to untangle your problems so that you can change unhelpful patterns of behaviour.
-You can find out more by visiting the Counselling Directory’s Frequently Asked Questions: http://www.counselling-directory.org.uk/importantinfo.html
+What happens in counselling?: Counselling can help explain why we think and behave in the ways we do – often repeating patterns that don’t help us.
+A counsellor does not give advice, instead, they help you to untangle your problems so that you can change unhelpful thoughts and behaviours.
+You can find out more by visiting the Counselling Directory’s Frequently Asked Questions: https://www.counselling-directory.org.uk/importantinfo.html

 Training, qualifications & experience